Cookies on the Healthspan site

 Plant sterols therefore block the absorption not just of dietary cholesterol but also of the cholesterol that is recycled from the bile.
 As a result, more cholesterol is voided via the bowels, along with most of the plant sterols.
 A large trial involving over 22,500 men and women living in Norfolk showed that people with the highest dietary intake of plant sterols have the lowest cholesterol levels, for example.1

-The EU has reviewed all the evidence and has authorised the nutrition and health claims that plant sterols can lower blood cholesterol levels by:
+All the evidence has been reviewed and the nutrition and health claim has been authorised that plant sterols can lower blood cholesterol levels by:

 These effects are seen with 2 to 3 weeks of daily use.